One of the most important things you’re going to do for your business is to build your email list.

 When you put additional (especially free) information within the content of your website, whether it's on a blog post, a content upgrade to give additional information, or under your blog posts, it’ll become more clear to your audience that this is something they should pay attention to.

-When creating a freebie this way, you’re forced to be laser targeted so that it has something to do with what the blog visitor is looking at.
+When creating a freebie this way, you’re forced to be laser targeted so it has something to do with what the blog visitor is looking at.
 That makes it more likely that they’ll download it and get on your list.

 They’re Already Interested